Human-Machine Interaction

 AR - Tailored solutions

-The use of AR technologies is not limited to the classic AR glasses, but works just as well with smartphone or tablet.
+The use of AR technologies is not limited to the classic AR glasses, but works just as well with a smartphone or tablet.
 Depending on the respective application area, there are thus different possibilities based on different platforms and mobile devices to make use of augmented reality and benefit from the technology.
 On this basis, Fraunhofer IML develops flexible and individual solutions for logistics processes.

 AR - enhancing usability